Angelets: Context

-The Gabelle
+Gabelle

-The gabelle, a tax on salt, had been abolished by the Catalan courts since the time of King James II of Majorca, in 1283.
+The gabelle, a tax on salt, had been abolished by the Catalan Courts since the time of King James II of Majorca, in 1283.
 In 1661, the French reestablished it.
 Its revenue was intended to finance the maintenance and construction of fortresses, as well as the payment of French functionaries.
 The measure was very unpopular.
 The king of France's misuse of this tax's revenue — to the detriment of Perpignan, which was only cashing an insignificant part of it — was considered an abjuration of the royal oath to respect the capital privileges of the comarque of Roussillon.
 The consuls of Perpignan protested.
 But the sovereign Council's decision rejected the municipal complaint and imposed the will of the Louvre.

 In Vallespir, a country of pastures, salt was necessary for feeding livestock and preserving meat.
 The inhabitants sent for it from the other side of the wholly new border.
 The tax made its price rise inordinately.
 In 1667, the peasants of Vallespir refused to pay it.

-The First Revolt (1667–68)
+First Revolt (1667–68)

 Smuggling was organized.
 The inspectors tracked down the traffickers in order to try to put an end to this activity.
 The peasants reacted, transforming themselves into veritable guerrilla fighters, harassing the French soldiers and especially the functionaries of the salt tax.
 An armed resistance was organized under the leadership of Joseph of Trinxeria, a merchant of Prats-de-Mollo.

 The insurgents spread themselves in the county of Vallespir.
 In 1667, they hid in the villages of Serralongue and Montferrer.
 The following year, they attacked the hotel of Amélie-les-Bains, where the tax collectors are housed.
 They besieged the deputy provost Maniel in the church of Saint-Laurent-de-Cerdans.
 The repression did not rest: eight inhabitants were condemned to death and 51 put into slavery.
 This did nothing to discourage the smugglers.

 The president of the sovereign Council, the collaborator Francesc de Segarra, offered a reward of 100 gold doubles tournois (coins) to whoever would give information against the leaders of the resistance.
 On September 14, 1668, he left with 300 soldiers to make base at Arles in order to begin a harsh suppression.
 The punitive expedition was routed at Llop pass and had to retreat to Arles.

 For several years, the rebels, knowing the terrain well, inflicted substantial losses on the French troops.
 From August 3, 1667, to June 30, 1668, they also pursued and eliminated a good number of salt tax inspectors.

 The authorities of the salt tax resolved to negotiate: The armed struggle ceased and, in exchange, the townships of Vallespir could obtain smuggled salt.
 Through the “Compromise of Céret,” the salt tax inspectors began to put an end to the controls and to coordinate with the council of each village, as to who would be charged from then on with the distribution of salt to the inhabitants.